RohinVachani/cryptonite_taskphase_rohin/Hello_Hackers.md

 To obtain the flag, pass *hello hackers* as a command.

 Once again, upon examining both *hello* and *hackers* files in the */challenge/bin* directory, I discovered that they are both BASH scripts.
-Interestingly, they contain comments that describe possible incorrect commands that users may enter, such as *hello world* or *hello hackers!*
+Interestingly, they contain strings for some of the possible incorrect commands that users may enter, such as *hello world* or *hello hackers!*